Licensed to the Apache Software Foundation (ASF) under one

 """

-Timetable that triggers DAG runs according to multiple cron expressions.
+Timetable that triggers Dag runs according to multiple cron expressions.

 This combines multiple ``CronTriggerTimetable`` instances underneath, and

-triggers a DAG run whenever one of the timetables want to trigger a run.
+triggers a Dag run whenever one of the timetables want to trigger a run.

 Only at most one run is triggered for any given time, even if more than one